albertog3410/sep10-freedom-project/blog/entry07.md

 ### EDP
-I am currently on of the Engineering Design Process, which is to <strong>Communicate the results</strong> of my website to my classmates as well as the people who are present in the expo.
+I am currently on the last step of the Engineering Design Process, which is to <strong>Communicate the results</strong> of my website to my classmates as well as the people who are present in the expo.